00:00:00:00 - 00:00:27:09

 00:03:09:19 - 00:03:37:19

 No, that's right.
-We might also realize that our credit habits now can have a big impact on our future in that things that we're doing today might not really seem like they matter to us.
+We might also realise that our credit habits now can have a big impact on our future in that things that we're doing today might not really seem like they matter to us.
 But then down the track, when we go to buy a home or even get a new mobile phone plan, if we've not behaved so well with credit in the past, that can come back to haunt us and make it difficult to get a loan or make it expensive to get a loan or prevent us from getting things like mobile phone plans.

 00:03:37:21 - 00:03:58:02